sindresorhus/file-type/readme.md

 A custom detector is a function that allows specifying custom detection mechanisms.

 An iterable of detectors can be provided via the `fileTypeOptions` argument for the `FileTypeParser` constructor.
+In Node.js you should use `NodeFileTypeParser`, extending `FileTypeParser`, providing access to Node.js specific functions.

 The detectors are called before the default detections in the provided order.